soyrochus/dict-ai-te/README.md

   libportaudio2
  ```

-On MacOS, you need to install the dependcies using [Homebrew](https://brew.sh/):
+On macOS, you need to install the dependencies using [Homebrew](https://brew.sh/):

 ```sh
     brew install gtk4 pygobject3 portaudio